May 2012 - Tuscany, 12-night Med Cruise, and Rome

 The check-in process was quick.
-Before long we were sitting at the Windjammer Cafe on Deck 11 enjoying a lunch buffet, plenty of choices to eat as well as bottomless lemonade, iced tea, coffee and tea.
-We joined a "First-Time Cruiser" meeting and learned that entertainments and theaters are usually located at the front of a ship, while the restaurants are usually located toward the back of a ship.
+Before long, we were sitting at the Windjammer Cafe on Deck 11 enjoying a lunch buffet, plenty of choices to eat, as well as bottomless lemonade, iced tea, coffee and tea.
+We attended a "First-Time Cruiser" meeting and learned that entertainments and theaters are usually located at the front of a ship, while the restaurants are usually located towards the back of a ship.

 CruiseDay 2 - Messina, Sicily Photo (5/17/2012, Thursday):

 We slept very well last night; when we woke up it was already 9am.
 The shore excursions from Messina were to Taomina or Mt.
 Etna in Sicily.
 Since we had been to those places in 2009, we stayed in Messina for the day.
-Thus this was like a free day for us, no schedules to meet, no "must-see" sights.
+Thus, this was like a free day for us with no schedules to meet and no "must-see" sights.

-The cathedral was built in the 12th century in Norman style.
-Over the years it has suffered many disasters and damages - fire, devastating earthquakes, and WWII bombing.
-As a result it is not on a par with the cathedral at Cefalω, where we visited in 2009.
+The cathedral was built in the 12th century in the Norman style.
+Over the years, it has suffered many disasters and damage - fire, devastating earthquakes, and WWII bombing.
+As a result, it is not on a par with the cathedral at Cefalω, where we visited in 2009.

 CruiseDay 3 - Sea Day Photo (5/18/2012, Friday):

-We attended a destination port talk in the morning (mainly about ports in Turkey and Greece), and saw an ice skate show in the afternoon.
-We went to the main dining room for lunch, it was serving an Italian buffet - toss salad, grilled vegetables, shrimp cocktail, smoked salmon, cold cut meat, stewed beef, chicken, fish, pasta, soup, and dessert, all were of excellent quality.
+We attended a destination port talk in the morning (mainly about ports in Turkey and Greece), and saw an ice skating show in the afternoon.
+We went to the main dining room for lunch.
+It served an Italian buffet - toss salad, grilled vegetables, shrimp cocktail, smoked salmon, cold cut meat, stewed beef, chicken, fish, pasta, soup, and dessert.
+All were of excellent quality.

-For the formal dinner we shared a table for six with two couples from Australia.
+For the formal dinner, we shared a table for six with two couples from Australia.
 There were many Australians on this cruise.
 We had a lively conversation with our table mates.
-As a matter of fact, we enjoyed meeting with different folks and talked about whatever topics that took us.
+As a matter of fact, we enjoyed meeting with different folks and talking about whatever topics that took us.
 All had been enlightening.

 CruiseDay 4 - Chania, Crete Photo (5/19/2012, Saturday):

-Crete is Greece's largest island, its capital is Iraklion, gate way to the Minoan ruin Palace of Knossos.
+Crete is Greece's largest island.
+Its capital is Iraklion, gateway to the Minoan ruined Palace of Knossos.
 Our ship called at Chania instead of Iraklion.
-Chania is a charming town with a beautiful Venetian harbor, and is located on the north-west side of the Crete island.
+Chania is a charming town with a beautiful Venetian harbor, and is located on the north-west side of Crete island.

 Our ship docked at Sorda port, 10 km from the old town Chania and required a 15-min bus ride.
-However, the city of Chania rolled out their welcome mate when cruise ships called - the city provided continuous shuttle buses between Sorda port and old town Chania for 3/pp round trip.
-The town also set up a booth at the port to hand out maps of old town Chania.
+However, the city of Chania rolled out their welcome mate when cruise ships called - the city provided continuous shuttle buses between Sorda port and the old town of Chania for 3/pp round trip.
+The town also set up a booth at the port to hand out maps of the old town.

-The pool-side screen on deck 11 broadcasted European soccer tournament tonight.
+The pool-side screen on deck 11 broadcast the European soccer tournament tonight.
 It was very windy up there so we did not stay long.

 CruiseDay 5 - Rhodes Photo (5/20/2012, Sunday):

-We walked through "Street of the Knights" to tour "Palace of the Grand Masters", everything was in grand scale in this town - big thick city walls, big thick buildings.
-We wandered from the main shopping area to back streets.
-After lunch on the ship, Vincent stayed on the ship and Mei-Ching went out to the Old Town for souvenir shopping but came back empty handed.
+We walked through "Street of the Knights" to tour the "Palace of the Grand Masters".
+Everything was on a grand scale in this town - big thick city walls, big thick buildings.
+We wandered from the main shopping area to the back streets.
+After lunch on the ship, Vincent stayed on the ship and Mei-Ching went out to the Old Town for souvenir shopping but came back empty-handed.

 CruiseDay 6 - Sea Day (5/21/2012, Monday):

-Today was a sea day, we were on our way to Istanbul.
-Lunch was at the main dining room - an encore of the very good quality Italian buffet.
+Today was a sea day.
+We were on our way to Istanbul.
+Lunch was in the main dining room - an encore of the very good quality Italian buffet.

 During World War I, there were fierce battles on the peninsula of Gallipoli between the Allied forces and the Ottomans from 1915 to 1916.
 Australian and New Zealand forces suffered heavy casualties during the 8-month Gallipoli Campaign.

 As this was a sea day, it was a formal dinner day.
 We shared a table for 10 with Scottish and UK folks.
-One of the tuxedoed gentleman from UK looked like New York City mayor Michael Bloomberg, but we did not mention this to him.
+A tuxedoed gentleman from the UK looked like New York City mayor Michael Bloomberg, but we did not mention this to him.

 There is no photo link for today.